plazatechnologies/lead-documentation/README.md

 ## Overview

-Use this endpoint to create a new lead for a specific real estate.
-You must provide the required parameters and a valid authorization token.
+This documentation shows how to create a webhook to **receive our leads**.
+Our leads will be sent to the webhook via the payload described in the **Request Body Parameters** below.
+You must provide the required {{realEstateID}} and a valid authorization token to successfully receive these leads.

 ## Endpoint